Robert Austin Wynns Player Props: Rockies vs. Athletics

 - Wynns is hitting .215 with three doubles, a home run and five walks.

-- In 14 of 25 games this season, Wynns got a hit, but only one each time.
+- Wynns has gotten a hit in 14 of 25 games this season, but he has zero multi-hit games.

-- Wynns has driven in a run in five games this year (20.0%), including two games with multiple runs batted in.
+- In five games this season (20.0%), Wynns has picked up an RBI, including two games with multiple runs batted in.

 - He has scored in five games this year (20.0%), but has had no multi-run games.